trebeljahr/trebeljahr.com/_booknotes/zero-to-one.md

 Strong Ai, machines that are better than humans in every dimension.

-> Technology is supposed to *increase* our mastery over nature and *reduce* the role of chance in our lives; building smarter-than-human computers could actually bring chance back with a vengeance.
+> Technology is supposed to *increase* our mastery over nature and *reduce* the role of chance in our lives; building smarter-than-human computers could  bring chance back with a vengeance.
 Strong AI is like a cosmic lottery ticket: if we win, we get utopia; if we lose, Skynet substitutes us out of existence.

 ## Chapter 13 - Seeing Green